The OLB Group Inc. (OLB) is on the roll with an average volume of 908.35K in the recent 3 months

 Technical rundown of The OLB Group Inc. (OLB)

 Considering, the past performance of The OLB Group Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -7.09%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -2.55%, alongside a boost of 24.07% for the period of the last 12 months.
-The shares increased approximately by 3.26% in the 7-day charts and went down by 14.18% in the period of the last 30 days.
-Common stock shares were lifted by -21.67% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 74.09%.
+Additionally, trading for the stock in the period of the last six months notably improved by 91.11%, alongside a boost of 142.25% for the period of the last 12 months.
+The shares increased approximately by 91.54% in the 7-day charts and went down by 115.54% in the period of the last 30 days.
+Common stock shares were driven by 63.19% during last recorded quarter.